nhorro/mpu9250_ahrs/README.md

 # AHRS MPU9250 library

-Arduino code and jupyter notebooks of AHRS with MPU9250.
+Arduino code and jupyter notebooks for AHRS with MPU9250.

 Project organization: